operator-framework/java-operator-sdk/docs/documentation/features.md

 case when a delete event received.
 So it does not make sense to implement this method and turn off finalizer at the same time.

-## The `reconcile` and `cleanup` Methods of [`Reconciler`](https://github.com/java-operator-sdk/java-operator-sdk/blob/main/operator-framework-core/src/main/java/io/javaoperatorsdk/operator/api/reconciler/Reconciler.java)
+## The `reconcile` and [`cleanup`](https://github.com/java-operator-sdk/java-operator-sdk/blob/b82c1f106968cb3eb18835c5e9cd1e4d5c40362e/operator-framework-core/src/main/java/io/javaoperatorsdk/operator/api/reconciler/Cleaner.java) Methods on a [`Reconciler`](https://github.com/java-operator-sdk/java-operator-sdk/blob/main/operator-framework-core/src/main/java/io/javaoperatorsdk/operator/api/reconciler/Reconciler.java)

 The lifecycle of a custom resource can be clearly separated into two phases from the perspective of an operator.
 When a custom resource is created or update, or on the other hand when the custom resource is deleted - or rather marked for